Estimated reading time: 3 minutes

 Being also means that a leader has to be their authentic self.
 While a leader must have knowledge of personal mastery, a leader must also possess four critical skill sets:

-The ability to see trends of the future or create new trends must be a part of the skill set of a leader if he or she is to lead successfully.
+The ability to see trends of the future or create new trends must be a part of the skill set of a leader if they are to lead successfully.

-That skill set that enables a leader to do this is called Visioning.
-By definition Visioning means “having an unusual competence in discernment, intelligent foresight and the ability to see mental images produced by the imagination.”
+The skillset that enables a leader to do this is called Visioning.
+By definition, Visioning means “having an unusual competence in discernment, intelligent foresight, and the ability to see mental images produced by the imagination.”